NobodysLackey/flightTracker/README.md

 ### ***Future Updates***

 - [ ] Add the ability to edit existing flight details
-- [ ] Add the ability to toggle/untoggle items as mastered
 - [ ] Create a better layout for flight information
 - [ ] Add JavaScript animations for the flight items
 ***